SimonCoste/SimonCoste.github.io/posts/diffusion.md

 +++
-titlepost = "Flow models I: Diffusion models" date = "March 2023" abstract = "A small mathematical summary. "
+titlepost = "Flow models I: Diffusion models" date = "March 2023" abstract = "Add noise to stuff, then remove it. "
 +++

-These notes focus on diffusion-based generative models, like the celebrated Denoising Diffusion Probabilistic Models; the material was presented as a series of lectures I gave at some working groups of mathematicians, so the style is tailored for this audience.
-In particular, everything is fitted into the continuous-time framework (which is not how it is done in practice).
+These series of notes focus on diffusion-based generative models, like the celebrated Denoising Diffusion Probabilistic Models; they contain the material I regularly present as lectures in some working groups for mathematicians or math graduate students, so the style is tailored for this audience.
+In particular, everything is fitted into the continuous-time framework (which is not exactly how it is done in practice).

 A special attention is given to the differences between ODE sampling and SDE sampling.
 The analysis of the time evolution of the densities $p_t$ is done using only Fokker-Planck Equations or Transport Equations.